-Scaffolded Policy Brief Assignment
+Scaffolded Management Brief Assignment

 CRJU/POSC 320: Public Administration Theory and Practice